saleniex/shorturl/README.md

 - `REDIS_HOST` Redis host along with port number (localhost:6379).
 Relevant for repositories `REDIS`, `CACHED_MYSQL`.
 - `AMQP_URL` AMQP endpoint (e.g. amqp://localhost:5762)
 - `AMQP_QUEUE_NAME` AMQP queue name (default "shorturl_stats")

+Available repositories:
+- `MEMORY` In memory storage.
+Can be used for tests.
+- `MYSQL` Store URLs and access stats in MySQL database.
+Requires `MYSQL_*` parameter configuration
+- `REDIS` Store URLs in Redis database.
+For production use database should be configured as persistent.
+- `CACHED_MYSQL` Data is stored in MySQL with Redis caching layer.
+Require `MYSQL_*` and `REDIS_*` parameter configuration.
+- `DISTRIBUTED` Same as `CACHED_MYSQL` with addition of RabbitMQ queue for access stats storage.

 ## Tests